tlhites/TristanWebpage/README.md

-theme: jekyll-theme-mundana
-title: Welcome to Tristan's first Webpage!
+Welcome to Tristan's First Webpage!

-description: Come back to check in on recent updates.
+Come back to check in on recent updates.